 On April 11, 2013, we signed a promissory note in the amount of \$275,000.
 The lender paid \$125,000, net of \$12,500 of original issue discount, upon closing of the note.
 The lender paid an additional \$50,000, net of \$5,000 original issue discount, on June 26, 2013.
 The balance of the Consideration shall be paid in the amounts and the dates as the lender chooses.
 The note and unpaid interest on the note are due and payable one year from the effective date of each payment.
 The lender has the right to convert all or part of the unpaid principal and interest into common stock at a conversion price of 60% of the lowest trade price in the 25 trading days prior to conversion after six months from the effective date of each closing.
 The Company has the right to repay the notes at any time within six months of the effective date of each closing.
 If the Company repays the note within 90 days of the effective date interest is 0%.
 If the note is not repaid within the 90 days a one time interest charge of 12% will be applied.
 The Company has reserved at least 6,000,000 shares of common stock for conversion under this note.
+The Company evaluated the terms of this note in accordance with ASC 815-40, Derivatives and Hedging Contracts in Entity's Own Stock.
 The Company determined that the conversion feature met the definition of a liability and therefore, bifurcated the conversion feature and account for it as a derivative liability.
 The derivative liability is measured at the end of each reporting period and the difference in fair value is recorded as other expense or income in the statement of operations.
+The fair value of the conversion feature was \$165,859 at September 30, 2013 and reflected in the conversion option liability line in the condensed consolidated balance sheet.
+On October 10, 2013, this note was amended to change the lenders right to convert and the borrower's right to repay to December 10, 2013.